genGit963/RV_NODE_JS/2. Asynchronous_Programming/01_promises_methods.md

 ## 4. `Promise.race()`

-`Promise.race()` takes an iterable of promises and returns a single promise that resolves or rejects as soon as one of the promises in the iterable resolves or rejects, with the value or reason from that promise.
+`Promise.race()` <br> It takes an iterable of promises and returns a single promise that resolves or rejects as soon as one of the promises in the iterable resolves or rejects, with the value or reason from that promise.

 #### Example: